SkBlaz/reliefe/README.md

 # ReliefE: Feature Ranking via Manifold Embeddings

-Welcome to the official implementation sites of ReliefE.
-This repository hosts the ReliefE idea, suitable both for _multiclass_ and _multilabel_ classification problems.
+This repository hosts the implementation of the ReliefE idea, suitable both for _multiclass_ and _multilabel_ classification problems.

 ![Scheme](images/scheme.png)